Study on mice first

 People can only see light in a limited range of frequencies.
 Lower frequencies such as infrared are not visible to our eyes because photoreceptors do not respond to them.
 Technologies such as night vision goggles make this frequency range visible, for example by converting near-infrared radiation into visible light.
 But it could work without it, as the study shows.

 Researchers at the University of Massachusetts Medical School and the University of Science and Technology of China have developed nanoparticles that mice can use to see at night.
 For their study, which was published in the journal “Cell”, the Gang Han team injected nanoparticles under the rodent retina.
 The bloodstream then transfers the nanoparticles to the eye.
-There, these so-called nano-antennas bind to photoreceptors, ie cells that are responsible for the perception of light.
+There, these so-called nano-antennas bind to photoreceptors, the cells that are responsible for perceiving light.
 This allows the eye to respond to near infrared light that does not normally trigger a signal.

 According to the study, a number of experiments showed that the mice did see this frequency range: For example, if near infrared light shone into the eye, only the pupils of the injected mice narrowed, while the pupils of the control groups did not respond.
 In injected mice, near-infrared light also activated the visual cortex, which is responsible for visual perception in the brain.
 Further investigation also showed that the ability to see at night was apparently not sight aggravated under visible light.